I Don't Mind (James Brown song): Background and composition

-"I Don't Mind" was later covered by British rock band the Who, who recorded it for their debut album My Generation in 1965.
+"I Don't Mind" was later covered by English rock band the Who, who recorded it for their debut studio album My Generation in 1965.
 The reason behind recording the song most likely stems from lead singer Roger Daltrey's passion for Brown, whom he admired.
 In retrospect it was revealed that Daltrey's favorite song from Brown was "I Don't Mind".
 It was one of three songs by Brown they recorded during this era, the others being "Shout and Shimmy" which appeared as the B-side to their hit single "My Generation", and "Please, Please, Please" which also ended up on My Generation.
 First played live in 1964, the three songs were all part of the Who's repertoire during this time as well, only being dropped after they had written enough original material for their stage act during mid 1966.
 The song was recorded on April 12, 1965 at IBC Studios during a three-day recording session at the studio which also produced the other Brown covers.

 The song opens with guitarist Pete Townshend strumming the C7 chord six times, while backed by both bassist John Entwistle and drummer Keith Moon.
 This differs from the original version, which opens with a 13 played on a piano.
 According to writer Mike Segretto, it was one of the Who's earliest attempts at rhythm and blues, a stint which was quickly ruined by Moon "flopping" on the beat of the song.
 John Atkins states that their cover of the song is "competent" but that it differens much from the rest of the album in tempo.
 He states that the piano by studio musician Nicky Hopkins is conventional and ungainly but that it's "effective enough without adding anything further to the song.
 Bob Carruthers however, believes that Hopkins piano playing is "the glue that holds everything together" and praises it compared with the rest of the backing artists.
 Atkins notes that Townshend's guitar solo on the song is more conventional, rather than utilising his power chord style of playing, but that the second guitar solo near the fade out doesn't improve the song.